bentosseII/hive-vm/README.md

-# HiveVM
+# Hive

 Airbnb for agent compute.

-HiveVM is an agent-native compute marketplace: CLI + control plane to schedule, meter, and bill CPU/RAM workloads across hosts.
+Hive-VM is an agent-native compute marketplace: CLI + control plane to schedule, meter, and bill CPU/RAM workloads across hosts.
 Hosts list spare compute.
 Agents rent it.
 Settlement happens in USDC on Solana and Base via x402.

 ## Quick Start